 Single-Program vs. Multi-Program Optimization

-Multi-program value stack (TOU + DR + RA + wholesale + clean peak):
+Multi-program value stack (TOU + DR + RA + wholesale + clean peak): layers demand response, resource adequacy, wholesale market participation, and clean peak incentives on top of that baseline, capturing substantially more per site.

 - Optimize across conflicting objectives